renanferreira/xpto-toggler/README.md

 * toggle
 * user

-The suggestion is to use JSON sample files under /db-samples folder to preserve the document schema.
+It is required to import the JSON sample files under /db-samples folder to preserve the document schema.

 Is also necessary to create the indexes: